cb7even/schulenrlp/README.md

 EN: Please add your api-keys for the route planners in the <i>config.js</i> file

 ## License
-This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License 2.0 - see the License file for details